Canajoharie, NY – Beech-Nut says it will not spend for the multimillion-dollar asbestos clean up at its former plant in...

 Stage 1 Mesothelioma Treatment

-Mesothelioma surgery is the most commonly recommended course of treatment for pleural mesothelioma patients having a Stage 1 diagnosis.
-The procedures that are likely to be performed are pleurectomy/decortication or extrapleural pneumonectomy.
-Post surgery, doctors may further evaluate the patient to determine if chemotherapy or radiation treatment is necessary.
-It is often determined with stage 1 mesothelioma that those adjunct therapies are not required.
+Surgery is one of the most common treatment options for mesothelioma patients during stage 1 diagnosis.
+The most common surgeries that are recommended include pleurectomy/decortication or extrapleural pneumonectomy.
+Following these surgeries, doctors may want to evaluate the patient further to determine whether chemotherapy or radiation treatment is needed.
+However, it’s usually determined that those additional therapies are not required for Stage I Patients.

 Stage 2 Mesothelioma Treatment